nbaars/db-logging/README.md

-# db-logging
+# Demo database logging

-Example project for database logging
+Demo project for database logging with PostgreSQL, see blog post.